stemformulas/stemformulas.github.io/README.md

 3. Copy the reply from ChatGPT and paste it into the second tab of the Python GUI, which will fix some of the LaTeX formatting.
 This can usually now be put into an index.md file, with all of the grunt work done.
 Make sure to fully proofread what ChatGPT gives you, as it is crucial that formulas put on the site are correct.

 ## Possible future work
+- More formulas of course
 - Formula sheet maker
-- Docker build for easier contributions
 - Better SEO
+- Differentiate constants from variables
+- More examples for formula usage